 Protecting your Credit Rating

 In addition to all the above, be careful where your information is stored.
 If someone asks you for sensitive information (like your Social Security Number) and you don't think they need it, don't give it to them.
+There are relatively few places that really need it, mostly related to income taxes in one way or another.
 Unfortunately the laws regulating use of your Social Security Number are not clear.
 There is no law preventing some businesses from requesting it.
 And they can refuse to provide service if you don't give it to them.
 I had a doctor refuse to treat a broken finger unless I gave them my Social Security Number.

 Check your report regularly at www.annualcreditreport.com.
 (It's worth repeating.)